daiminglong/quickSwitch/README.md

 # LocalVPN
 A packet interceptor for Android built on top of VpnService

-used to switch between wifi & 3G
+this project used to switch between wifi & 3G